BobobUnicorn/civ-7-ui-tweaks/README.md

 ## Currently Implemented

-- adds a visible countdown/counter for Celebrations
+- adds a visible countdown/counter for Celebrations, and displays which bonus you've picked.

 ![In Celebration](screenshots/celebration-active.png)
 ![Not in Celebration](screenshots/celebration-inactive.png)

-Note: it doesn't seem currently easily possible to determine which type of celebration bonus you've selected.
-This is marked as a future improvement.

 - adds an icon on the diplomacy ribbon when a civ is neutral toward you